DangLeUyen/blog/_posts/2026-08-08-CounterfactualThinking.md

 Instead, try asking three questions:

-#### 3.1.
-What actually happened?

-Separate the facts from your assumptions.
+**Q1.
+What actually happened?** - Separate the facts from your assumptions.

-#### 3.2.
-What could I have done differently?

-Identify the parts of the situation that were within your control.
+**Q2.
+What could I have done differently?** - Identify the parts of the situation that were within your control.

-#### 3.3 What will I do differently next time?

-Turn the lesson into a specific action.
+**Q3.
+What will I do differently next time?** - Turn the lesson into a specific action.

 This transforms counterfactual thinking from regret into reflection.